raphaelsuzuki/pmpro-level-explorer/README.md

 # PMPro Level Explorer

 Enhanced level management for Paid Memberships Pro with advanced filtering, sorting, and search powered by DataTables.

-## Description

 PMPro Level Explorer adds a powerful admin interface to manage membership levels efficiently, perfect for sites with many levels.

 ## Features